WVU-CS330-2024-08-Group04/Inferno/README.md

 # Inferno: Wildfire Control & Tracking
 ## Overview
 The Wildfire Control & Tracking System is platform designed to provide tools for tracking, monitoring, and managing wildfire events.
 This project integrates geographic visualization, user account management, information about the creators and the platforms purpose, and informational resources to aid in wildfire prevention and response.
+## Motivation
+Wildfires pose a significant threat to lives, property, and the environment.
+The motivation behind this project is to provide an accessible tool for individuals, communities, and organizations to better monitor wildfire activity and respond effectively.

+## Code Style
+This project adheres to JavaScript Standard Style
 ## Features
 ### Map Page
 - Integrates NOAA data for accurate fire prediction and tracking